KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/blue_ray_contemplative_guide.md

 a heart returning to sincerity, a life returning to coherence.

-And this — this posture — is what allows the reader to receive this book.
+And this — this posture — is what allows the reader to receive this work:

 Not through technique.
 Through presence.